 I had a 10-year-old patient that asked me once, “What if people liked pain?”
-I answered, “I guess I would be out of a job” And he says immediately, “Are you kidding me, your torture me every week, you would be twice as busy!”
+I answered, “I guess I would be out of a job” And he says immediately, “Are you kidding me, you torture me every week!
+You would be twice as busy!”

 When a parent tells you after therapy how much of an impact you had on their child it is always heartwarming, but I think the most heartwarming experiences I have had are the occasions when a parent has reached out to me years later to share a college admission or scholarship essay a former patient has written about me as someone who has positively shaped their life.